SAP-samples/workzone-content-package-templates/content-package/README.md

         },

         "contents": [
-            // Array of artifacts based on contents.json. // This section will be created during during build ],
+            // Array of artifacts based on content.json. // This section will be created during during build ],
         "documentation": {
             "url": ""
 		},
+		"consumption": [
+			//List of strings that define the Work Zone Product for which this content package should be used
+			//"SWZHR" is used for SAP Work Zone for HR product
+			//If not provided or empty all SAP Work Zone products will be able to install this content package ],
         // Dependencies of this package
         "dependencies": {
             "applications": [{
                 // application's technical name
                 "name": ""
             }],
-            "services": {
+            "services": [{
                 // services's technical name, for example SAPWorkZoneHR "name": ""
-                }
+                }]
         }
     }
 }